DavidLXu/DavidLXu.github.io/_posts/2026-08-09-blog-post-systematic-view-dexterous-hand-manipulation.md

 ## The Software Stack Is a Core Moat

 For an embodied-intelligence company, durable capability comes from both the machine and the software system around it.
 Individual models can often be reproduced; a reliable pipeline spanning hardware, data, training, deployment, and diagnosis takes much longer to build.
-Three systems are especially important.
+Four systems are especially important.

 ### 1. Embodiment and motion control